 - My organisation does not see the benefit of recognising and rewarding volunteers

 For many organisations, the idea of introducing a new system seems a strange concept, especially when the method they are using is coping or the above reasons have been expressed.
-Hopefully, this article will have challenged some of those beliefs and encouraged some further exploration into the use of Volunteer Management Software.
+Hopefully, this article challenges some of those beliefs and encourages some further exploration into the use of volunteer management software.

 If that is the case, then please feel free to speak with TeamKinetic, an experienced provider in this field.
 In the past eight years, we have transformed the management of volunteers in Hospital Trusts, Sports Organisations, Local Authorities and Universities by providing our volunteer management software.